 - Great daytime imaging execution.

-- High power dispersal because of the need to have a temperature stabilizer.
+- High power dissipation because of the need to have a temperature stabilizer.

 Night vision goggles